dgraph-io/dgraph/wiki/content/design-concepts/index.md

 Let's assume we have 3 Alpha instances, and instance id=2 receives this query.
 These are the steps:

-* Dgraph seeks for the node of provided UID.
 * Send queries to look up keys = `pred_A, 0x1`, `pred_B, 0x1`, and `pred_C, 0x1`.
 These predicates could
 belong to 3 different groups, served by potentially different servers.
 So, this would typically incur at max 3 network calls (equal to number of predicates at this step).